Gulf of Tonkin: Gulf of Tonkin incident

 On 4 August 1964, United States President Lyndon B. Johnson claimed that North Vietnamese forces had twice attacked American destroyers in the Gulf of Tonkin.
 Known today as the Gulf of Tonkin Incident, this event spawned the Gulf of Tonkin Resolution of 7 August 1964, ultimately leading to open war between North Vietnam and South Vietnam.
 It furthermore foreshadowed the major escalation of the Vietnam War in South Vietnam, which began with the landing of US regular combat troops at Da Nang in 1965.

+Maritime border issue in the Gulf of Tonkin

+On December 25, 2000, Vietnam and China signed an Agreement on the Delimitation of the Gulf of Tonkin.
+An Agreement took effect on June 30, 2004, officially defining the maritime border between the two countries in the Gulf of Tonkin.

+On March 1, 2024, China issued a “Declaration on the baselines of the territorial waters in the northern part of the Gulf of Tonkin”.
+Vietnam calls on China to respect international law.
+One year later, in February 2025, Vietnam also announced baseline for determining its territorial waters width in the Gulf of Tonkin.